What do you do to protect against COVID-19 (Corona Virus)?

 Will there be shade on the boat?

 All of our boats offer shade.
-However we strongly suggest you bring along and apply beforehand a waterproof and environmentally friendly sunscreen, or wearing a rash guard or paddle shirt.
+However we strongly suggest you bring along and apply beforehand a waterproof and reef safe sunscreen, or wearing a rash guard or paddle shirt.
 For some guests, a hat might be a good idea too.
 Just make sure it won’t blow off and end up in the ocean.
 If you take the proper precautions, you can easily avoid overexposure.
 Kona weather can be cloudy in the afternoon, so those who are very concerned will often choose our three-hour Captain Cook’s Afternoon Snorkel Adventure.

 May I bring my own equipment?